 | Hush Audio Hush Pro | Field Recording Cleanup (Mac Only) | ML-Based Real-Time Processing | Adaptive Processing Without Noise Profiles | High-Fidelity Field Recording | Real-time preview, Minimal artifacts, Hush Split multi-track rendering | Mac-only, Pro Tools required |

-When you need to clean up recordings with constant background noise, Brusfri is one of the first noise reduction plugins you should try.
+If you need to remove steady background noise from your recordings, Brusfri is one of the first noise reduction plugins to try.

 What makes it different from most noise reducers is how it works.
 Instead of using phase cancellation or spectral subtraction (which can make your audio sound weird or thin), Brusfri uses targeted gating across different frequency bands.
 This means it mutes the noise without messing up the phase or tone of your actual recording.